-For the year ended 31 December 2019, we financed our operations primarily through cash generated from our operating activities as well as the net proceeds we received from the global offering completed in November 2013.
+For the year ended 31 December 2020, we financed our operations primarily through cash generated from our operating activities.
 We intend to finance our expansion, investment and business operations by internal resources and through organic and sustainable growth.
 We will make investments in line with our capital and investment management policies and strategies.